rmohr/haunt/README.md

 + issue.user.avatar_url - an avatar url
 + issue.user.id - a user's id number
 + issue.id - the issue's id
++ issue.pull_request - is true if the issue is a pull request
 + issue.comments - an array of github comment objects
 + issue.comments[x].created_at - the created_at time for a comment
 + issue.comments[x].updated_at - the updated_at time for a comment